JulienRineau/mask-builder/README.md

   - Selection and manipulation of shapes
   - Preview mode with transparency toggle
   - Mask generation and upload

+## Development Notes

+This version uses a mock storage implementation for browser compatibility.
+For production, you would need:

+1. A backend API service to handle Google Cloud Storage operations
+2. Or Firebase Storage (which is browser-compatible)
+3. Or signed URLs approach for direct upload/download

 ## Keyboard Controls